mindofai/mindofai.github.io/_posts/2017-08-23-Integrating Xamarin Test Recorder for Mac and Xamarin Test Cloud.md

 <img src="{{site.baseurl}}/XTR-20.png"/>

-The next step allows you to select what test do you want to run.
+The next step allows you to select what test series do you want to run.
 Usually, if it’s from the Xamarin Test Recorder, it’s just a single test.
 After selecting, you can confirm the selection and proceed to the testing.

 <img src="{{site.baseurl}}/XTR-21.png"/>